-1/4teaspoonor so crunchy salt, like malden or fleur de sel
+¼teaspoonor so crunchy salt, such as Malden or fleur de sel

-optional toppings: 1/2 cup halved pitted black olives; chopped thyme, rosemary, or sage; whole roasted garlic cloves; anything else you can think of
+optional toppings: ½ cup halved pitted black olives; chopped thyme, rosemary, or sage; whole roasted garlic cloves; cherry tomatoes; anything else you can think of

 Combine the starter, yeast, water and flours in the bowl of a stand mixer fitted with the paddle or dough hook attachment (both work!).
 Mix on low a couple of minutes until combined, scrape down the sides of the bowl, then increase to speed 3 and beat for 8 minutes.
 The dough should be very wet and sticky, almost batter-like, but not liquid.
 Add more flour or water as you knead if the dough seems overly wet or dry.
 Sprinkle on the salt, and beat on 3 for another five minutes.
 The dough should still be sticky, but should pull away from the sides of the bowl while it's mixing.
 Leave the dough in the bowl, cover tightly with a lid or plastic wrap, and let rise 1-2 hours until doubled or tripled in bulk.